 Dynamic instructions update throughout the tutorial to provide task clarity to the user and accessibility needs can be met through the Settings panel, which is available at all times.

-My name is Joel Reed, I’m an Interactive Web and e-Learning Designer/Developer, currently working for the University of Nottingham, having previously worked in the e-Learning department at Harper Adams University College, in rural Shropshire.
+My name is Joel Reed.
+I'm a Front-End Web and e-Learning Developer at the University of Nottingham (UK Top 10 University), having previously worked for Harper Adams University in the e-Learning department.

 I graduated from The University of Wolverhampton with First Class Honours in Interactive Media back in 2010.

-I’m open to job opportunities, with my Curriculum Vitae available on request.
+I’m always open to exciting job opportunities, with my Curriculum Vitae available on request.